mishapadidar/alpha_particle_opt/README.md

 # alpha_particle_opt

-Optimal MPI allocation for particle tracing on G2.
+Optimal number of cores to use on G2 for particle tracing.
-Using less is better than using more.
+If in doubt, using less cores is often better than using more.

 |tmax | nparticles  | cores | eval time [sec] |
 |---- | ----------- | ----  | --------------- |